A New Beginning (The Walking Dead): Plot

-Eighteen months have passed since Rick defeated Negan.
+Eighteen months have passed since Negan's defeat at the hands of the Militia.
 The communities of Alexandria, the Hilltop, the Kingdom, Oceanside, and the Sanctuary have rebuilt what they can to make more viable societies.
 Rick and Michonne are raising Judith and overseeing Alexandria.
 Daryl and Eugene oversee the remaining Saviors at the Sanctuary, where infertile ground makes it difficult to grow anything.
 Maggie has given birth to her and Glenn's child, which she named for her father Hershel.
 She has defeated Gregory in an election to be leader of the Hilltop, but is still distressed about Rick's decision to keep Negan alive.
 Carol and Ezekiel at the Kingdom have grown as a couple.

 Rick leads a group up into the remains of Washington, D.C. to salvage pioneering supplies, such as plows, canoes, seed samples, and a covered wagon from a museum.
 This is made difficult by the need to cross over a floor made of weakened glass, under which a horde of walkers have amassed.
 Ezekiel falls through on the last crossing, but they have tied themselves together with ropes to catch each other, and Carol and others quickly rescue him.
 They head back to the communities with their haul.

 They find a recent rainstorm has raised water levels in a river and destroyed one of the bridges on the way to the Hilltop.
 While Rick suggests they can get to Alexandria and wait out the water levels, Maggie wants to get back to her child at the Hilltop, and lets Rick's group take the supplies to Alexandria.
 Rick's group continues on but the wagon gets stuck in a muddy part of the road.
 As walkers bear down on them, they decide to abandon the supplies and come back for them later.
 Ken goes back to cut loose the horses, but ends up bitten by a walker.
 Despite them amputating his arm and immediate medical care, he still dies.
 Some time later, Maggie talks to Tammy and Earl Rose, Ken's parents, who are angry their son died for nothing of value since the supplies will ultimately go to the Saviors at the Sanctuary.
 They hold a funeral for Ken overseen by Gregory.